Facilecomm/shippingbo-api-doc/docs/Good Practices/Order source/Product Management/product-sync.md

 You must follow the [Basic creation](./#basic-creation) if:

-- you create a product on an OMS
+- you created a product on OMS
 - your account doesn't have warehouse slots

 ### Basic creation